jmhuie/SlicerBiomech/README.md

 # Module Descriptions

 * [**SegmentGeometry:**](https://github.com/jmhuie/SlicerBiomech/tree/main/Docs/SegmentGeometry) Iterates slice-by-slice through a segment to calculate the second moment of area and other cross-sectional properties.
 Results are exported to a table and plotted for quick visualizations.
 Inputs are a segmentation node and volume node, but the module can be used to analyze 3D models imported from outside 3D Slicer.
+Formerly included in the SegmentGeometry extension.
 * [**Dental Dynamics:**](https://github.com/jmhuie/SlicerBiomech/tree/main/Docs/DentalDynamics) Uses simple lever mechanics to automate tooth stress calculations for modeling tooth function.
 Results can be exported and analyzed with the functional homodonty framework.

 # SlicerBiomech Tutorials